liferay/liferay-docs/user/articles/120-search/02-what-new-search.markdown

 ## New Infrastructure

+There are some important search infrastructure changed to be aware of.

-### Elasticsearch 6.5
+### Elasticsearch 6.5.x Support

-Elasticsearch 6.5 is now the supported search engine, and it's included as the embedded version to use for testing out-of-the-box search behavior.
+@product-ver@ supports Elasticsearch 6.5.x, and it's included as the embedded version to use for testing out-of-the-box search behavior.

 ### Application-Specific Indexes